 Show me the money!

-In other words, how does this all break down into dollars and cents?
+Team Publishing sounds great but how does it all break down into dollars and cents?

 In the interest of true transparency, to prove this isn’t just a bunch of touchy-feely repackaging of the same old stuff, we are willing to show you a sample of how our financials break down on a per book basis.
 We really aren’t kidding, we want to be open about all of this!
 Official Looking Note: this is for illustrative purposes only.
 This is our “standard” agreement; the percentages can and do change for each project depending on many factors.
 Examples of such instances include: